rguarascia/thinkmac-t470/README.md

 ### Audio

 > _**Info:** This was fairly straightforward.
 You'll need to know which codec your system has which you can find by booting from a Linux live USB.
 Try running `lspci | grep audio` or `aplay -l`.
-My ALC298 works with a layout-id of 3._
+My ALC298 works with a layout-id of 3 and 47._

   - [AppleALC.kext](https://github.com/acidanthera/AppleALC)
   - [Lilu.kext](https://github.com/acidanthera/Lilu)
     - **Both kexts located at:** /EFI/CLOVER/kexts/Other
   - config.plist
      - **Option 1** - Set Device Property
        - **Add via Clover Configurator:** Devices > Properties

            | Properties Key | Properties Value | Value Type |